Fingers on laptop typing a blog post

 Likes Italian pizza and wants to make it at home but doesn’t know how.

 And there you have it.
-With content, you can attract your ideal customers and all these other people who aren’t ready to buy yet and are looking for information and impartial advice.
+With content, you can attract your ideal customers and people who aren’t ready to buy yet who are looking for information and impartial advice.

 How does blogging work for SEO?